rayon-rs/rayon/rayon-futures/README.md

 Once the future begins to execute (it itself is a Rayon job), it transitions into the *EXECUTING* state.
 This means that it is busy calling `F.poll()`, basically.
-While it calls `poll()`, it also sets up it's `contents.this` field as the current "notify" instance.
+While it calls `poll()`, it also sets up its `contents.this` field as the current "notify" instance.
 Hence if `F` returns `NotReady`, it will clone the `this` field and hold onto it to signal us the future is ready to execute again.